 These tests will help to determine the specific tumor type and stage of the tumor, so that our team can create a personalized treatment plan for you.

 Some growths in the pancreas are benign (not cancer) or may be considered “precancerous” (if left untreated, they will become cancerous over time).
-In most cases these growths will require treatment.
+In some cases, these growths will not require treatment.

 Cysts are one type of benign and precancerous growth in the pancreas.
 Pancreatic cysts are saclike pockets growing in your pancreas.